 Hoverboard Recall Attorneys

-While hoverboards have been growing in popularity in recent years, the electronic scooters have caused concerns due to the explosive risks.
+Hoverboards have had numerous recalls and caused severe damage, injury and even death due to the explosive risks.
 The Consumer Product Safety Commission last year recalled more than 500,000 of the devices from 11 different companies.
 Many airlines have banned them on flights, and several local colleges do not allow hoverboards in university buildings.

-The latest hoverboard incident involving injuries occurred March 11, 2017 in Harrisburg, Pa., when a recharging hoverboard set a row house ablaze, killing a 2-year old and a 10-year old while leaving a 3-year old and 4 year-old with injuries.
+One hoverboard incident happened close to home just last year.
+The incident occurred March 11, 2017 in Harrisburg, Pa., when a recharging hoverboard set a row house ablaze, killing a 2-year old and a 10-year old while leaving a 3-year old and 4 year-old with injuries.

 Fire officials say the family heard a “sizzling or crackling in the hoverboard” and suspect it caused the fatal blaze.

 In the wake of the tragedy, the federal government is once again warning consumers about the dangers of hoverboards and associated safety hazards.